Life at KU Law

 Diversity, Equity & Inclusion

 Fostering a welcoming environment for all members of the KU Law community is essential to achieving the law school’s educational mission.
-Three advisory committees present workshops and events throughout the year.
+Advisory committees present workshops and events throughout the year.
 Student affinity organizations provide support and advocacy for students of all backgrounds.

 Living in Lawrence